6 Skin Conditions That Cause Bumps Under Eyes Not Milia?

 • Fluid-filled bumps

-Periocular dermatitis can be managed by taking care of the skin and avoiding any skincare products that contain topical steroids or harsh chemicals such as face creams, makeup, sunscreen, and moisturizers.
+• Avoid any skincare products that contain topical steroids or harsh chemicals, such as face creams, makeup, sunscreen, and moisturizers.

 6. Skin Cancer